-Thus, we argue that the reference stratigraphic boundary between the Bashkirian and Moscovian stages and the Global Boundary Stratotype Sections and Points is in the southern Tien-Shan of Kyrgyzstan.
+Thus, we argue that the reference stratigraphic boundary between the Bashkir and Moscow stages and the point of the global stratotype of the boundary is located in the southern Tian-Shan of Kyrgyzstan.

-- Use modern methods for a detailed study of the stratigraphic boundary between the Bashkirian stage and Lower Moscovian substage of the Carboniferous period,
+- Use modern methods for a detailed study of the stratigraphic boundary between the Bashkir and Moscow stages of the Carboniferous period,

-– Substantiation of the world-standard stratigraphic boundary between the Bashkirian and Moscovian stages,
+- Justification of the world-standard stratigraphic boundary between the Bashkir and Moscow stages,

-- Obtaining reliable data for the advancement of stratigraphic sections of sediments as a stratotype (standard),
+- Obtaining reliable data for the advancement of stratigraphic sections of sediments as a stratotype (reference),

-- An important goal of the expedition is to confirm the uniqueness of geological sections as custodians of the international stratigraphic reference standard in the Southern Tien-Shan,
+- An important goal of the expedition is to confirm the uniqueness of geological sections as custodians of the international stratigraphic standard-standard in the South Tian-Shan,

-- To receive recognition from the international geological community.
+- To teach the recognition of the international geological community.

-We invite everyone to cooperation and joint research.
-An international expedition is scheduled for August 2021.
-Further research will continue for several years in order to obtain representative materials to substantiate the stratigraphic boundary.
+We invite everyone to take part in the international expedition “Gas-2022”.
+An International expedition is scheduled for August 2022.
+Further research will continue for several years to obtain representative materials to substantiate the stratigraphic boundary.

 The results of other studies will be very useful and necessary for the creation of a geological museum on the territory of the future Geopark.

 We want to receive materials for joint publications in world scientific journals.